emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 ### Knockdown
 Prone\
 Quick action\
 You attempt to knock a foe off balance.
 Make a Melee Strike.
-On a hit, the target is also knocked prone.
+On a hit, instead of dealing damage, the target is knocked prone.
 You can use this Flourish three times per day.

 ### Lightning Bolt
 Lightning, Spell\